Hello, Dolly! (musical): Act II

 Cornelius is determined to get a kiss before the night is over, but Barnaby isn't so sure.
 As the clerks have no money for a carriage, they tell the girls that walking to the restaurant shows that they've got "Elegance".
 At the Harmonia Gardens Restaurant, Rudolph, the head waiter, prepares his service crew for Dolly Gallagher Levi's return: their usual lightning service, he tells them, must be "twice as lightning" ("The Waiters' Gallop").
 Horace arrives with his date, but she proves neither as rich nor as elegant as Dolly had implied; furthermore she is soon bored by Horace and leaves, as Dolly had planned she would.

 Cornelius, Barnaby, and their dates arrive, unaware that Horace is also dining at the restaurant.
 Irene and Minnie, inspired by the restaurant's opulence, order the menu's most expensive items.
 Cornelius and Barnaby grow increasingly anxious as they discover they have little more than a dollar left.
 Dolly makes her triumphant return to the Harmonia Gardens and is greeted in style by the staff ("Hello, Dolly!")
 She sits in the now-empty seat at Horace's table and proceeds to eat a large, expensive dinner, telling the exasperated Horace that no matter what he says, she will not marry him.
 Barnaby and Horace hail waiters at the same time, and in the ensuing confusion each drops his wallet and inadvertently picks up the other's.
 Barnaby is delighted that he can now pay the restaurant bill, while Horace finds only a little spare change.
-Barnaby and Cornelius realize that the wallet must belong to Horace.
+Barnabay and Cornelius realize that the wallet must belong to Horace.
 Cornelius, Irene, Barnaby and Minnie try to sneak out during "The Polka Contest", but Horace recognizes them and spots Ermengarde and Ambrose as well.
 The ensuing free-for-all culminates in a trip to night court.